Eigenvalue estimates on weighted manifolds: Proofs of the main results

 This finishes the proof of the first part.
-To prove the second part of Theorem \ref{thm:inequality}, we use the same technique as in \cite{S2} and adapt it to the case of the weighted Laplacian.
+To prove the second part of Theorem \ref{thm:inequality}, we use the same technique as in \cite{S} and adapt it to the case of the drifting Hodge Laplacian.
 We consider the exact $p$-form

-for $i_k=1,\cdots, n+m, k=1,\cdots,p$.
-By applying the min-max principle and summing over $i_1,\cdots,i_p$, we get
+for $i_k=1,\ldots, n+m, k=1,\ldots,p$.
+By applying the min-max principle and summing over $i_1,\ldots,i_p$, we get

-Now, we manipulate both sums the same way as in \cite{S2}.
-The sum on the left hand side of \eqref{eq:estimate} is equal to $p! $ (see \cite[Lemma 2.1]{S2} for more details).
-To confirm this fact, we denote as usual by $\{e_1,\cdots,e_n\}$ a local orthonormal frame of $TM$ and calculate
+Now, we manipulate both sums the same way as in \cite{S}.
+The sum on the left hand side of \eqref{eq:estimate} is equal to $p! $ (see \cite[Lemma 2.1]{S} for more details).
+To confirm this fact, we denote as usual by $\{e_1,\ldots,e_n\}$ a local orthonormal frame of $TM$ and calculate

-In the last line, we use the fact that, for any $p$-form $\omega$, the equality $\sum_i |e_i\wedge\omega|^2=(n-p)|\omega|^2$ holds true.
+In the last line, we use the fact that, for any $p$-form $\omega$, the equality $\sum_{s=1}^n |e_s\wedge\omega|^2=(n-p)|\omega|^2$ holds true.
 Hence, by induction, we deduce that